teamrubin/teamrubin.github.io/_posts/2015-12-23-sunny-arizona-i.md

 date: 2015-12-23 20:00:00
 ---

 Howdy folks!
 Berkeley started to get a bit too cold for us, so we followed the snowbirds' route down to Phoenix and into Shell's parents' (*the Norms*') warm basement.
-Ed caught a cold as we rolled into Phoenix, Theo followed with his first-ever sickness, and it looks like Shell is bringing up the caboose.
+Ed caught a cold as we rolled into Phoenix, Theo followed, and it looks like Shell is bringing up the caboose.
 Besides catching his first-ever cold, here are a few more Theo updates:

 - Lots of new foods!
   - Theo **loves** peanut butter, bananas, yogurt, chicken, turkey, avocado, and... chocolate (we know...
 Grandpa Norm pushed very hard for the chocolate).
 Boob juice still tops his list.